yanivle/yanivle.github.io/_posts/2024-02-23-fast_minbpe.md

 <tr>
 <td markdown="span">Training</td>
 <td markdown="span">110.10 secs</td>
-<td markdown="span">1.89 secs</td>
+<td markdown="span">1.59 secs</td>
 </tr>
 <tr>
 <td markdown="span">Tokenization</td>
 <td markdown="span">190.91 secs</td>
-<td markdown="span">0.84 secs</td>
+<td markdown="span">0.98 secs</td>
 </tr>
 </tbody>
 </table>

-So, in this setup, we get 58X faster training.
+**So, in this setup, we get 69X faster training.**

-Training fast_minbpe on the same text but with a GPT-4-sized vocab of 100K tokens takes only slightly longer at 3.11 secs (but results in a single token :)).
+Training fast_minbpe on the same text but with a GPT-4-sized vocab of 100K tokens takes only slightly longer at 3.00 secs (but results in a single token - I need to test it on longer texts).

-As usual, this is a fun puzzle and I recommend trying to solve this yourself!
+*This was a really fun puzzle and, as usual, I recommend trying to solve this yourself!*

-Below I detail the main ideas behind my implementation.
-You can find the latest code [here](https://github.com/yanivle/fast_minbpe/blob/main/fast_minbpe.ipynb).
+Below I detail the main ideas behind my implementation, and **you can find the code on [github](https://github.com/yanivle/fast_minbpe/blob/main/fast_minbpe.ipynb)**.

 You really should watch [Andrej's video]((https://www.youtube.com/watch?v=zduSFxRajkE)) (or at least make sure you are familiar with the *[byte pair encoding algorithm](https://en.wikipedia.org/wiki/Byte_pair_encoding)*) before reading on.